The 20 Best Bars in Cape Town

 The Planet Bar

 Swan (and, yes, that’s what you do) into this chic, glam, unfailingly luxe bar at the Mount Nelson hotel, and order a pink drink to match the exterior – or any of the dozen signature cocktails, local and international wines, spirits and beers.
 The Planet Bar is just as suitable for spontaneous after-work drinks as it is for special celebrations.
-People-watch (or celeb-stalk) from the terrace with a glass of bubbly in summer, soaking up views of the beautiful gardens or starry night sky (or curl up by the fire in one of the plush alcoves in winter).
-As befits a five-star establishment, the “bar snacks” menu is excellent – from the Nellie club sandwich, oysters and crab on a potato rösti to steamed edamame, mushroom empanadas and fish and chips.
+People-watch (or celeb-stalk) from the terrace with a glass of bubbly in summer, soaking up views of the beautiful gardens or starry night sky (or curl up by the fire in one of the plush alcoves in colder weather).
+As befits a five-star establishment, the “bar snacks” menu is excellent – from the Nellie club sandwich, Saldanha oysters and crab on potato rösti to chimichurri steak and classic fish and chips.

 Contact 021 483 1000, restaurantreservations.mnh@belmond.com